hoodmane/clang-python-fpcast-plugin/README.md

 looks like `PyObject *result = meth(PyCFunction_GET_SELF(func), NULL);` In x86,
 it's okay to cast `some_method` to a function of two arguments and call it with a second argument.
 The second argument will be ignored and everything works fine.
-In wasm, this causes a function signature mismatch trap.
+In wasm, this causes an "indirect call signature mismatch" trap.
 We need to patch `some_method` to take a second argument.

 The second common problem is with getters and setters: